 , and Property

-models but you won’t be able to create new ones by saving them to the
+you won’t be able to create new ones by saving them to the datastore like you

 Namespaces are pretty trivial.
 Kinds are parent objects of their properties so you can get the properties for a particular kind by doing an ancestor query.